Pediatric Orthopedic Surgeons treating a growth plate fracture

 What are Growth Plate Fractures?

 A child’s or adolescent’s growth plate can crack or break, and this condition is known as a growth plate fracture.
 A growth plate is a portion of cartilage-based tissue that is located at the extremities of the body’s long bones.
 Cartilage is a flexible, rubbery material (fingers, arms, and legs).
 Every long bone in the body has two growth plates, one on each end.
 As the kid develops, the growth plates dictate the length and form of the child’s bones.
-The growth plates will form into solid bone when a youngster has reached its maximum height.
+The growth plates will form into solid bone when a youngster has reached their maximum height.

 Types of Growth Plate Fractures